 Philip has managed a variety of projects and authored a number of fee proposals and reports, including Preliminary Ecological Appraisal, full Ecological Appraisal reports and more specialised monitoring reports.

-Philip joined BSG Ecology in March 2019 having completed his PhD at Imperial College London, which examined mechanistic responses of mammals to logging in South East Asian tropical forests.
+Prior to joining BSG Philip completed his PhD at Imperial College London.
+This examined mechanistic responses of mammals to logging in South East Asian tropical forests.
 He gained extensive experience of live trapping small mammals, mark-recapture techniques and camera trap surveys, as well as survey planning, leading volunteer field teams and conducting analyses.